-Prerequisites: MAT 135 or 171, and 223.
+Prerequisites: MAT 135 or MAT 161 or MAT 171 or MAT 201, and 223.
 This course is a continuation and application of material learned in College Algebra and Statistics.
 Mathematical and statistical techniques will be introduced, reviewed, and demonstrated in business-related applications.
-Topics which will be applied in business decision-making will include: probability models, hypothesis testing, regression topics, basic calculus, and linear algebra.
+Topics which will be applied in business decisionmaking will include: probability models, hypothesis testing, regression topics, basic calculus, and linear algebra.